-Where a local utility currently provides or may provide drinking water to the property, the Environmental Professional must review and provide in the Phase I Report the most current information documenting the local utility's compliance or non-compliance with current EPA standards for lead in drinking water.
+Where a local utility currently provides or may provide drinking water to the property, the

+Environmental Professional must review and provide in the Phase I Report the most current information documenting the local utility's compliance or non-compliance with current EPA standards for lead in drinking water.
 The Environmental Professional must also conduct a visual assessment of the plumbing system(s) in any buildings that will not be demolished to determine the risk of lead in drinking water due to lead solder in pipes.

-- If the Environmental Professional's review and/or visual assessment suggests a risk of lead in drinking water at the property, testing must be performed at the tap in accordance with the EPA publication Lead in Drinking Water in Schools and Non-Residential Buildings, EPA 812-B-94-002, April 1994.2 - If the buildings at the property were built prior to 1987, the systems must be tested for lead in drinking water according to the guidelines referenced above, regardless of the results of the review or visual assessment. - If lead above the drinking water standard (mcl) is detected in the drinking water, remediation is required in accordance with all applicable federal, state and local laws and regulations. - If all the plumbing is removed and replaced with pipes in accordance with Section 1417(e) of the Safe Drinking Water Act (SDWA), then lead testing is not required.
+- a.
+If the Environmental Professional's review and/or visual assessment suggests a risk of lead in drinking water at the property, testing must be performed at the tap in accordance with the EPA publication Lead in Drinking Water in Schools and Non-Residential Buildings, EPA 812-B-94-002, April 1994.7 - b.
+If the buildings at the property were built prior to 1987, or the site reconnaissance shows signs of lead plumbing/soldering, a minimum of 10 percent of the drinking water outlets, or one from each floor of the building (whichever is higher), should be tested, according to the guidelines referenced above, regardless of the results of the review or visual assessment. - c.
+If lead above the drinking water standard (mcl) is detected in the drinking water, remediation is required in accordance with all applicable federal, state and local laws and regulations. - d.
+If all the plumbing is removed and replaced with pipes in accordance with Section 1417(e) of the Safe Drinking Water Act (SDWA), then lead testing is not required.
 The SDWA states that "lead free" means those fittings and fixtures that are in compliance with the standard established under Section 1417(e) with regard to plumbing fittings and fixtures intended to dispense water for human consumption.
 Further, Section 1417(a)(1) of the SDWA requires that only "lead free" pipe, solder or flux may be used in the installation or repair of (1) Public Water Systems, or (2) any plumbing in a residential or non-residential facility providing water for human consumption.